 If you think you have a puncture whilst driving along it is advisable to pull over as soon as possible.
 Having a flat tyre can make it difficult to control the vehicle, the car can pull to one side and may become more difficult to steer.

-If you are in a safe enough space to change the tyre yourself do so otherwise call your breakdown assistance.
-If you are going to change the tyre yourself make sure you have the necessary controls such as a spare tyre, a jack, vehicle handbook to tell you the jacking points of the car.
+If you are in a safe enough space to change the tyre yourself do so, otherwise, call your breakdown assistance.
+If you are going to change the tyre yourself make sure you have the necessary controls such as a spare tyre, a jack and vehicle handbook to tell you the jacking points of the car.

 A flat tyre doesn’t always mean you will need a new tyre.
 A flat tyre mainly occurs when you have a puncture.
 A simple puncture can be fixed, however, if a tyre is driven on whilst it is flat the sidewalls can rupture and can unfixable damage to the tyre meaning it will have to be replaced.

 To avoid a flat tyre ensure your tyres are properly inflated and try and get into good driving habits to prolong the life of your tyres.